• Skip to primary navigation

 Add all of these ingredients to a large bowl and whisk to combine.
 Then, scatter room temperature butter cubes across the top of the mix.
 Use the tips of your fingers to rub the butter and the dry ingredients together.

-Continue doing this for about two minutes until the butter and dry ingredients appear as though they have become one, and there are no more dry, sandy-looking patches of white throughout your crisp dough.
+Continue doing this for about 2 minutes until the butter and dry ingredients appear as though they have become one, and there are no more dry, sandy-looking patches of white throughout your crisp dough.

 You know your crisp topping is ready when you can pinch clumps together in your hands, and it holds together.